stephan-klein/supersonic/docs/supersonic/guides/data/setting-up-appgyver-database/index.md

 After generating resources, the "Generate Scaffold" tab allows one to generate CRUD application scaffold for the defined resource.

-See [Third mile: adding data from backend](/supersonic/tutorial/third-mile/) for more on configuring the Appgyver Sandbod Database and
+See [Third mile: adding data from backend](/supersonic/tutorial/third-mile/) for more on configuring the AppGyver Sandbox Database and
  [Fourth mile: app architecture](/supersonic/tutorial/fourth-mile/) on description of the scaffolded CRUD app structure.

 Once you have the data configured, you can move to section [accessing data from device](data-management/accessing-data-from-device/).